IanLynnEE/pathological-voice-classification/README.md

 ### Audio Features Extraction -- Vocal Tract Area (VTA) Calculation

 #### Motivation
 To be frank, Pathological classification is quitely different from traditional voice classification.
 We consider that the main assumption of traditional MFCC is not suitable for the task.
 MFCC tries to mimic what human ear hears, which eliminates the influence of reflection in the vocal tract.
 This may abandon lots of information when it comes to our case.
-We then look for a better way of feature extraction -- VTA, which was published in Biocybernetics and Biomedical Engineering in 2016.
+We then look for a better way of feature extraction -- ***VTA***, which was published in Biocybernetics and Biomedical Engineering in 2016.

 ### Idea of VTA